TomasHubelbauer/qr-channel/README.md

 - [ ] Finalize SDP encoding/decoding, particularly using string over JSON escaping and unescaping to QR alphanumeric alphabet
 - [ ] Find out if the Chrome camera stream dimensions 2x2 are a problem with my laptop only by testing on a different machine
-- [ ] Fix the SDP rig not working in mobile Safari
+- [ ] Ask a Stack Overflow question about the test rig not working in Safari
 - [ ] Work on ICE candidate encoding/decoding similar to the SDP pipeline
 - [ ] Consider flashing SDP and ICE candidates and individual messages if the sizes work out and chunking is not needed
 - [ ] Use trickle ICE by decoupling SDP processing and ICE candidate processing